EsdrasLimaSilva/taskendar-spa/README.md

 -   dashboard > Applications > Applications
 -   dashboard > Applications > APIs

+Make sure to connect both Authentication methods, application and the api, and to set correctly the Allowed callbacks to the application work properly.

 **_ALL THE AUTH INFORMATION MUST MATCH THE ONES PROVIDED IN THE BACKEND APPLICATION_**

 ### How to run